Income in India

 Income in India discusses the financial state in India.
-With rising economic growth and prosperity, India’s income is also rising rapidly.
-As an overview, India's per capita net national income or NNI was around 1.97 lakh rupees in 2022.
-The per-capita income is a crude indicator of the prosperity of a country.
-In contrast, the gross national income at constant prices stood at over 128 trillion rupees.
-The same year, GNI growth rate at constant prices was around 6.6 percent.
-While GNI and NNI are both indicators for a country's economic performance and welfare, the GNI is related to the GDP or the Gross Domestic Product plus the net receipts from abroad, including wages and salaries, property income, net taxes and subsidies receivable from abroad.
-On the other hand, the NNI of a country is equal to its GNI net of depreciation.
+With rising economic growth, India's income is also rising.
+As an overview, India's per capita net national income or NNI is around ₹2,05,324 in 2024-25.
+The per capita income is a crude indicator of the prosperity of a country.
+According to a 2021 report by the Pew Research Center, India has roughly 1.2 billion lower-income individuals, 66 million middle-income individuals, 16 million upper-middle-income individuals, and barely 2 million in the high-income group.
+According to The Economist, 78 million of India's population are considered middle class as of 2017, if defined using the cutoff of those making more than $10 per day, a standard used by India's National Council of Applied Economic Research.
+According to the World Bank, only a little less than 90% of India's population lived on less than $10 per day, and more than 95% lived on less than $20 per day in 2021.

 Financial year data

+Estimates

+The International Labour Organization in its report India Employment Report 2024: Youth Employment, Education and Skills states that the average earning of regular salaried workers (₹19,010) was considerably higher than those of self-employed (₹11,973) and casual (₹8,267) workers in 2022.

-India's nominal per capita income was US$1,670 per year in 2016, ranked 112th out of 164 countries by the World Bank, while its per capita income on purchasing power parity (PPP) basis was US$5,350, and ranked 106th.
+India's nominal per capita income was US$2,878 per year in 2025, ranked 136th out of 188 countries by the International Monetary Fund (IMF).
+On the other hand in terms of gdp per capita ppp it was $12,132 which ranked 119th out of 187 countries.
 Other estimates for per capita gross national income and gross domestic product vary by source.
-For example, India's average GDP per capita on PPP basis in 2009, according to The Economist, was US$5,138, with significant variation among its states and union territories.
-Goa had the highest per capita PPP GDP at US$14,903, while Bihar the lowest with per capita PPP GDP of US$682 as of 2015 In rupee terms, India's per capita income grew by 10.4% to reach Rs.74,920 in 2013-14.
+For example, India's average GDP per capita on a PPP basis in 2009, according to The Economist, was US$5,138, with significant variation among its states and union territories.
+Goa had the highest per capita PPP GDP at US$47,713 which is higher than Slovakia while Bihar had the lowest with a per capita PPP GDP of US$3,742 which is lower than Uganda as of 2025 In rupee terms, India's per capita income grew by 10.4% to reach ₹74,920 in 2013–14.

 While India's per capita incomes were low, the average household size and consequent household incomes were higher.
 India had a total of 247 million households in 2011, with an average of about 4.9 people per household, according to Census of India.